Lee Remick: Film stardom

 Remick was top-billed in Sanctuary (1961) alongside Yves Montand.
 She appeared in The Farmer's Daughter (1962) on television.
 She starred opposite Glenn Ford in the Blake Edwards suspense-thriller Experiment in Terror (1962).
 The same year, she was nominated for an Academy Award for Best Actress for her performance as the alcoholic wife of Jack Lemmon in Days of Wine and Roses (1962), also directed by Edwards.
 Bette Davis, also nominated that year for What Ever Happened to Baby Jane?, said "Miss Remick's performance astonished me, and I thought, if I lose the Oscar, it will be to her."
 They both lost to Anne Bancroft in The Miracle Worker.

-When Marilyn Monroe was fired during the filming of the comedy Something's Got to Give, the studio announced that Remick would be her replacement.
-Co-star Dean Martin refused to continue, however, saying that while he admired Remick, he had signed on to the picture strictly to work with Monroe.
-Remick did The Running Man (1963) with Laurence Harvey and The Wheeler Dealers (1963), with James Garner.
+When Marilyn Monroe was fired for absenteeism during the filming of the comedy Something's Got to Give, the studio announced that Remick would be her replacement.
+Co-star Dean Martin refused to continue.
+Remick did The Running Man (1963) with Laurence Harvey and The Wheeler Dealers (1963) with James Garner.

 Return to Broadway and 1965 films

 Remick next appeared in the 1964 Broadway musical Anyone Can Whistle, with music and lyrics by Stephen Sondheim and a book and direction by Arthur Laurents, which ran for only one week.
 Remick's performance is captured on the original cast recording.
 This began a friendship between Remick and Sondheim, and she later appeared in the 1985 concert version of his musical Follies.

 Remick returned to films with Baby the Rain Must Fall (1965), with Steve McQueen from a script by Horton Foote, and The Hallelujah Trail (1965) with Burt Lancaster.

 In 1966, she starred in the Broadway play Wait Until Dark under the direction of Arthur Penn and co-starring Robert Duvall.
-It was a big success, and it ran for 373 performances; Remick was nominated for a Tony award for Best Actress (Dramatic).
+It was a big success and ran for 373 performances; Remick was nominated for a Tony award for Best Actress (Dramatic).
 It was adapted into a successful film the following year starring Audrey Hepburn.